How decisions are made varies according to the type of grant or opportunity you are applying for.

 Quick Response Grants are assessed by Creative New Zealand staff.

-Arts Grants and Quick Response Grants are assessed and prioritised by how strongly the application:
+Arts and Quick Response Grant applications are assessed on how strongly they:

 We will apply a culturally specific assessment where appropriate – for example, Mātauranga Māori for Ngā Toi Māori applications by Māori, for Māori and the world; and Kaupapa Pasifika for Pasifika arts applications.